 Making an appointment and visiting our office will give your student opportunities to search the Handshake system for internship postings, apply online, and participate in on-campus recruiting.
 They can also meet with their career coach for assistance preparing for and searching for internships.
 Additionally, we host several campus-wide career fairs where students can interact with employers who may have opportunities.

 With careful planning, internships do not have to delay graduation.
 Many are completed during the summer or part-time throughout the school year.
 Some internships may be offered full-time during the semester.

 Students should plan on starting their job searches two semesters prior to graduation.
 Most jobs are found through networking, so it is important to start early.
 Some employers come on campus in the fall semester to hire May graduates.
-The Center for Career Development provides a wide range of services to help with the job search process, including individual appointments with College Consultants, resume critiques, workshops, interview practice, job fairs, and an extensive website.
-Students should also upload their resumes and search for positions on Hire-A-VOL, our online job database and the key to on-campus recruiting.
+The Center for Career Development & Academic Exploration provides a wide range of services to help with the job search process, including individual appointments with career coaches, resume critiques, workshops & classes, interview practice, job fairs, and an extensive website.
+Students should also upload their resumes and search for positions on Handshake, our online job database and the key to on-campus recruiting.
 Graduating students should attend relevant job fairs throughout the school year.

-Many students don’t realize that the Center for Career Development can assist with the graduate school admission process.
+Many students don’t realize that the Center for Career Development & Academic Exploration can assist with the graduate school admission process.
 Each fall, we bring nationally recognized speaker and author, Donald Asher, to campus to present his seminar, Gaining Admission Into Highly Competitive Graduate Programs.
-We offer additional workshops, Graduate School Admissions 101 and Writing a Winning Personal Statement, throughout the year.
-Students can also meet with their College Consultant to discuss the details of graduate school admissions, to have their personal statement critiqued or to conduct a practice interview.
-We house helpful graduate school resources on the website and in the Career Exploration Center.
+We offer additional workshops, Graduate School Admissions 101, and Writing a Winning Personal Statement, throughout the year.
+Students can also meet with their career coach to discuss the details of graduate school admissions, to have their personal statement critiqued, or to conduct a practice interview.
+We offer helpful graduate school resources on the website and in the Career Exploration Center.